oanapintoiu/Project-PSQL/repo-class-find/albums_recipe.md

-Artist Model and Repository Classes Design Recipe
+lbums Model and Repository Classes Design Recipe
 Copy this recipe template to design and implement Model and Repository classes for a database table.

 1. Design and create the Table
 TABLE ALREADY CREATED

 2. Create Test SQL seeds
 Your tests will depend on data stored in PostgreSQL to run.

-If seed data is provided (or you already created it), you can skip this step.

--- EXAMPLE
--- (file: spec/seeds_{table_name}.sql)

--- Write your SQL seed here.

--- First, you'd need to truncate the table - this is so our table is emptied between each test run, -- so we can start with a fresh state.
--- (RESTART IDENTITY resets the primary key)

 TRUNCATE TABLE artists RESTART IDENTITY; -- replace with your own table name.